-Jacob Hughey (Bio-X Bioengineering Fellow 2007) is a postdoctoral fellow in Atul Butte's lab in the department of systems medicine at Stanford.
+Jacob Hughey (Bio-X Bioengineering Fellow 2007) earned his PhD in bioengineering and is now a postdoctoral fellow in Atul Butte's lab in the department of systems medicine at Stanford.

 Rachel Kalmar (Bio-X Bowes Fellow 2005) is a data scientist at Misfit Wearables, a company that is developing highly wearable sensor products and services for wellness and medical applications.